 Have internal processes for team members to follow

 Even if you’re aware of the pitfalls of using copyrighted material, it doesn’t mean everybody else is.
 I’m surprised by the number of people I speak to who don’t understand what copyright infringement is and how to avoid it.

 If you have an intern or a team of people working with you, create a document that outlines your process for using content on your site, client sites or social media.

-Some of the factors you might want to include in this written process is:
+This doesn't have to be anything complicated.
+Some factors you might want to include in this written process are:

 - The websites you recommend obtaining assets from

 - An overview of licenses (for example, if it's a Creative Commons attribution license then give credit, can the licensed work be modified or used commercially etc.)

 This doesn't have to be a lengthy document, but simple guidelines that can get interns or team members up to speed.
 We have had a claim in the past for a licensed image used on a blog post by an intern who didn’t know what the rules were, so this would have been a simple way to avoid that.

 Believe it or not, we've even seen a copyright claim against a freelancer who had purchased the correct license.